wcasper/math180fall2025/syllabus.md

 **Office hourse:** TBA.
 Additional office hours are always available by request.

-**Course website:** we will use Canvas website (Spring 2023 MATH 350-2 18781), but will link additional information from a corresponding <a target="_parent" href="https://wcasper.github.io/math350spring2024">Github Pages site (link)</a> which you may find more convenient for pulling material.
+**Course website:** the main course website will be <a target="_parent" href="https://wcasper.github.io/math350spring2024">Github Pages site (link)</a>, but we will also use the Canvas website (Fall 2025 MATH 180-05 19502) for submitting assignments and maintaining grades

 ## Course meeting information
-* Section: 02
+* Section: 05
-* Course ID: 18781
+* Course ID: 19502
-* Time: MW 12:00PM-01:50PM
+* Time: MW 4:00PM-05:50PM
 * Meeting Dates: 08/26/2024-12/13/2024
-* Location: MH 476
+* Location: MH 553

 ## Course catalog description
-Development of the theoretical foundations of calculus with an emphasis on mathematical rigor and formal proof.
-Algebraic and topological properties of the real numbers; limits of sequences and functions; continuity, differentiation and integration of functions of one variable; infinite series.
+Fundamentals of problem solving via contest problems, logic puzzles, games, riddles, paradoxes.
+Mathematical content may include symbolic logic, sets, mappings, cardinality, infinite sets, graph theory, modular arithmetic, probability, combinatorics.

-**Course prerequisites:** MATH 250B and MATH 280 with a "C" (2.0) or better.
+**Course prerequisites:** Requires three years of high school mathematics, including two years of algebra and one year of geometry.

 ## Course Material
 ### Required Textbooks
 The textbook for this course is:

-1. *Mathematical Analysis* by Apostol 2nd Ed.
+1. *Gallery of the Infinite* by Schwartz 2nd Ed.

 ### Required technology
 For this course, you will need to have access to technology that will allow you to join Zoom office hours, and view and upload assignments on Canvas.